-DRUG & ALCOHOL COUNSELING
+DRUG ADDICTION & ALCOHOL ABUSE

 Alcohol and drug addiction is a common struggle that many face at some point during their lives, so that many seek out drug and alcohol counseling or treatment.
 People start using or drinking for a variety of different reasons, but when it comes to recovery, traditional treatment offers only one path for recovery: total abstinence.
 This approach works very well for some, but others need a path that can empower them to manage their addiction differently.